ember-learn/cli-guides/guides/appendix/common-issues.md

 When setting up your VM, install Ember CLI dependencies as you normally would.
-Some of these dependencies (such as [broccoli-sass](#sass)) may have native depenencies that may require recompilation.
+Some of these dependencies (such as [broccoli-sass](#sass)) may have native dependencies that may require recompilation.
 To do so run:

 ```bash
 npm rebuild